 Gators a No. 3 seed in NCAAs

-If the Gators get by Northwestern State, they could face some familiar faces down the road.
-Opposite Florida’s bracket in Austin is six-seed UCLA against 11-seed Minnesota.
+The No. 13 Gators (26-7) could face some familiar faces down the road.
+Opposite Florida's bracket in Austin is six-seed UCLA against 11-seed Minnesota.
 The Gators have beaten UCLA three times in the NCAA Tournament (2006 finals, 2007 Final Four, 2011 round of 32).
 Minnesota, meanwhile, is coached by former Kentucky coach Tubby Smith.